poblabs/weewx-belchertown/README.md

 * Point your new Raspberry Pi Kiosk to your weather website's `/pi` page, and you should be good to go!

 ![raspberry pi light and dark themes](https://user-images.githubusercontent.com/3484775/59552332-7fc22c00-8f53-11e9-8a84-7c3335f47249.png)

+## How to install the development version

+If you want to try out the latest features the skin has to offer, you can [install the development branch](https://github.com/poblabs/weewx-belchertown/tree/development).
+To start download the [development zip file](https://github.com/poblabs/weewx-belchertown/archive/development.zip).
+Then you can

+1. upload it to your weewx system and install it using `wee_extension --install development.zip`

+or

+2. manually replace the files from the zip file with your weewx Belchertown skin files.

+Either way, we need to overwrite your current Belchertown skin install in the `skins` folder and the `bin/user` foler with the development files.
+Then you can configure the new features you want and restart weewx when done.

 ## Frequently Asked Questions